 Our patient was admitted for IV antibiotics, and an esophagram as requested by the inpatient surgical service was negative.
 Later he underwent oromaxillofacial surgical repair and was subsequently discharged.

-images 2 and 3, taken two days after the injury, show pneumopericardium
+images 2 and 3, taken two days after the injury, show pneumopericardium and pneumomedistinum.

 1. Monksfield P, Whiteside O, Jaffe S, Stevenson N, Milford Ch.
 Pneumomediastinum, an unusual complication of facial trauma.
 Ear, Nose and Throat Journal, May 2005